Project-Herophilus/IntegrationFramework-HDF/README.md

 * The basis of all the efforts for Intelligent DaaS is that <b>Data is the Asset</b> and this set of repositories are intended to help anyone connect and build innovative platforms for usage with a variety of data: healthcare and beyond.
-* Intelligent DaaS (Data as a Service), or any of its components, ARE NOT PRODUCTS AND WILL NOT BECOME A PRODUCT.
-They are enabling capabilities in a consitent manner, as a design pattern/accelerator.
+* Intelligent DaaS (Data as a Service), or any of its components, ARE PROVIDED UNDER Apache-2 Open Source licenses AS IS.
+THEY ARE NOT PRODUCTS AND WILL NOT BECOME A PRODUCTS.
+We work very hard to ensure they continue to drive enabling capabilities in a consitent manner, as a design pattern/accelerator.
 This specific repository is focused around providing comprehensive healthcare connectivity and routing of data.
 * iDaaS-Connect is all about enabling connectivity to data.
 For ease of use and scale we have isolated each